Kleyt0n/graph-to-viz/README.md

 # graph2viz

-`graph2viz` an open-source platform to easily visualize graphs (networks), check some exploratory informations, and train graph neural networks.
+`graph2viz` is an open-source platform to easily visualize graphs (networks), check some exploratory information, and explain graph neural networks outputs.

 ### Questions